an-anime-team/honkers-launcher/README.md

 The main problem, though, is that github is blocked in China, and it's used in other parts of the launcher - not just in game edition.
 Notably, you can't use the same components index as other people do.

 To fix this, you have to make your own copy of the [components](https://github.com/an-anime-team/components) repository and change all the links there from github releases to some mirror.
-Later you can update the components index repo link in your launcher's `config.json` file.
+Later you can update the components index repo link in your launcher's `config.json` file, or enable any vpns that you have.

 If you have any questions - feel free to contact the dev in our discord server (or if you have no way to use discord - try sending me an email, but it's unlikely to be received).